Centre of Technologies and Investigations of Nanomaterials (NAMUR+), 01.01.2017–31.12.2021

 Main participants in the project (NICPB): Dr. K. Kasemets, Dr. I. Blinova, and Dr. V. Aruoja

 The main aim of the project NAMUR+ is to establish the Estonian Research Infrastructure Roadmap object, a centre of excellence for the nanomaterials research and development, and their safety assessment bringing together projects partners’ already existing high-technology equipment and the equipment to be purchased in the future purchased.
 The centre of the nanomaterials will provide the research and development service and cooperation to the research institutions and as well to the industry.

 One aim of the project is to update the infrastructure of the Laboratory of Environmental Toxicology, NICPB – the leading partner for the nanosafety evaluation.
 The nanosafety and bio-interactions studies are prerequisite for the development of the novel perspective nanomaterials for the different applications, including the biomedical ones.

 Results of Project

-High-tech equipment complexes that enable studies in nanomaterials bio-interactions and nanosafety will be procured and commissioned.
+High-tech equipment complexes that enable studies in nanomaterials safety and bio-interactions have been procured and commissioned.

-Qualified staff will be trained for the implementation of the high-tech equipment for the nanosafety and nano-bio-interaction research and development.
+Qualified staff was trained for the implementation of the high-tech equipment for the nanosafety and nano-bio-interaction research and development.